ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vpc.hidden.md

 VMWARE_VPC_CRN=$(ibmcloud is vpc $VMWARE_VPC --output json | jq -r .crn)
 ```

-Tip: You can use the commands directly e.g. 'ibmcloud is vpcc ic4v' without using the json output format and store the required values into variables manually, if you prefer this way.
+Tip: You can use the commands directly e.g. 'ibmcloud is vpcc vmw' without using the json output format and store the required values into variables manually, if you prefer this way.
 {: tip}

 Tip.
 All local variables used in this tutorial start with 'VMWARE_' and they are present within the current instance of the shell.
 If you want to collect them after for future use, you can use the following command: